Encyclopaedia Index

 names which have been reserved so far.

-Many new reserved names of variables have been introduced for PHOENICS
+Numerous new reserved names of variables have been introduced into PHOENICS

 The recently-introduced features are listed in the 'included' COMMON file